Photos of Dragons.

 Photo Of Buddha with 1000 hands.

-Click the large Shanghai photo above to get to the Shanghai web pages
+Click the large Canal photo above to get to the Grand Canal web pages

-For more information about Shanghai, and Pudong in particular, you may wish to use the Wikipedia link at the bottom of this page.
+For more information about the Grand Canal of China you may wish to use the Wikipedia link at the bottom of this page.

 All images strictly copyright metcn8.com, all rights reserved.